Generating frequency-bin qubits via spontaneous four-wave mixing in a photonic molecule: Introduction

 The use of photons as quantum information carriers assumes developing effective methods of controlling their basic properties that are typically used for encoding such as temporal waveform, orbital angular momentum and polarization \cite{Flamini:2019bp}.
-Recently, there has been a growing interest in using frequency-bin photonic qubits for quantum information processing \cite{Lukens:2017go,Arie:2018el,Lu:2019fp}.
-Similar to time-bin qubits, they demonstrate high stability against environmental fluctuations when transmitted via a single spatial channel, but do not require stabilisation of optical interferometric schemes for detection or fast electronics for processing.
+Recently, there has been a growing interest in using frequency-bin photonic qubits for quantum information processing \cite{Lukens:2017go,Arie:2018el,Lu:2018br,Lu:2019fp}.
+In this case, a qubit state is encoded in a superposition of two single-photon states with different frequencies.
+Similar to time-bin qubits, where superposition of two single-photon wave packets separated in time is used for encoding, they demonstrate high stability against environmental fluctuations when transmitted via a single spatial channel, but do not require stabilisation of optical interferometric schemes for detection or fast electronics for processing.
+For the frequency-bin qubit to be prepared from a single-frequency input pulse, one can take advantage of electro-optic phase modulators and Fourier-transform pulse shapers \cite{Lu:2018br,Lu:2019fp} since the problem is equivalent to implementing an arbitrary single-qubit gate in the frequency domain.
+In particular, such a single-qubit gate may be placed at the output of a heralded single-photon source.
+However, the resulting heralding efficiency (the probability of the photonic qubit generation when the heralding signal appears) may be significantly reduced by insertion losses and less than unit success probability of the gate.